C0Assassin/rb4-to-rb2/README.md

 *  Stevie Ray Vaughan and Double Trouble - Crossfire
 *  Slipknot - The Devil In I
 *  Steely Dan - Peg
+*  Steely Dan - Reelin' In the Years
 *  Steppenwolf - Born to be Wild
 *  Stone Temple Pilots - Wicked Garden %
 *  Taking Back Sunday - A Decade Under the Influence